 As the most wonderful time of the year nears again, a not-so-wonderful thought: Though nearly half of Canadians are within $200 of not paying their bills each month, the average Canuck plans to drop more than $1,500 this holiday season.
-No wonder a recent holiday spending survey from CPA Canada found 59 percent of us are seriously worried about money.

 But it doesn’t have to be that way, says Shannon Lee Simmons, a Toronto-based financial planner, life coach and the author of Worry-Free Money: The Guilt-Free Approach to Managing Your Money and Your Life.
 We grilled her on how to ditch the cash crunch — and maybe actually enjoy — this shopping season.

 So I should have planned and saved all my Christmas money already, right?

 Well, in an ideal world, yeah.
 But in an ideal world we’d all have lots of money and not have to worry about this at all.
 If it were last January, I’d say put a small amount away per month and then you won’t have to think about it.
 But if it’s 20 days till Christmas, that’s not helpful.
 Then I’d say get all hands on deck and be realistic about what you’re going to spend.